Deductibility of Charitable Contributions

 Charitable contributions can only be deducted in the tax year of the payment of the contribution, both for cash and accrual basis taxpayers, and only as itemized deductions on Schedule A of Form 1040.
 The contribution is deemed to have been made when the donee receives the property, or if the gift is sent by mail or other delivery, then on the date that the gift was sent.
 So a check for a charitable contribution that was mailed on December 31 will be deductible for that calendar year.

-The deductibility of securities can only made be made in the tax year when the securities are transferred to the charity's name, unless the securities are unconditionally endorsed and mailed to the donee or its agent, in which case the gift is deductible in the year that it was sent.
+Securities can only be deducted for the tax year when the securities are transferred to the charity's name, unless the securities are unconditionally endorsed and mailed to the donee or its agent, in which case, the gift is deductible in the year sent.

 Tax Tip — Tax-Free Distributions to Charitable Organizations